 Giving kids medicine safely can be complicated.
-It may be frightening to give a young child certain medications knowing that too much or too little can cause serious side effects.
+And many parents feel the pressure when a young child needs certain medications, knowing that giving too much or too little could cause serious side effects.

 But with a little knowledge and a lot of double-checking, you can give your kids medicine safely and prevent dangerous reactions.

 Using medications safely means knowing when they're necessary — and when they're not.
 Always check with the doctor if you're unsure whether symptoms require treatment with medication.

 In many cases, non-medicinal treatments may be the best bet for a quick recovery, especially with cases of the flu or the common cold.
 Getting enough rest will allow the body to recover, and plenty of clear fluids (such as water, juice, and broth) will help kids avoid dehydration from body fluids lost through vomiting, diarrhea, sweating, and nasal secretions.